Rackwitz: Villages

 Rackwitz municipality contains the following villages with populations in brackets:

 Also within the municipality's area are the footprints of the now demolished villages Schladitz with Kömmlitz, Kattersnaundorf and Werbelin, on the sites of which are now lakes, formerly open-cast lignite mines.

 History

 The Rackwitz area was settled by Slavs in prehistoric times.
 The name Rak means shrimp, and can be seen in the coat of arms.
-Der Ort Rackwitz ist aus den Orten Rackwitz und Güntheritz entstanden.
+The town Rackwitz came to be after the merger of Rackwitz and Güntheritz.
 The oldest part of the present day municipality is Podelwitz, which was documented in 1250.
 Since 1349/50 Zschortau and Rackwitz were mentioned in documents.
 Brodenaundorf was mentioned in 1547.

 At the start of the 15th Century, plague and famine decimated Rackwitz.
 The municipality was also plundered during the Thirty Years War.
 In 1692 trials for witchcraft took place in Rackwitz in which two witches were tried.

-On June 21, 1871 a train crash killed 19 and injured 56 in the vicinity of Rackwitz.
+On 21 June 1871 a train crash killed 19 and injured 56 in the vicinity of Rackwitz.